YujiaWei2020/YujiaWei2020.github.io/content/project/pandas/index.md

   - pytorch
 ---

-I have reimplemented MeshGraphNet, originally written in TensorFlow, using PyTorch.
+Reimplemented MeshGraphNet using PyTorch (originally written in TensorFlow).

 includes three benchmark cases to demonstrate its effectiveness: